federicodotta/Java-Deserialization-Scanner/README.md

 7. Rome
 8. Java 8 (up to Jdk8u20) without any weak library
 9. Apache Commons BeanUtils
+10. Javassist/Weld
+11. JBoss Interceptors
+12. Mozilla Rhino (two different chains)
+13. Vaadin

+Furthermore, **URLSNDS payload has been introduced** to actively **detect Java deserialization without any vulnerable libraris**.
+If the plugin find only the URLDNS issue (and no vulnerable libraries), the attacker probably can execute DoS attacks but to achieve Remote Code Execution it is necessary more effort.
+Refer to [this link](https://techblog.mediaservice.net/2020/04/java-deserialization-scanner-0-6-is-out/) for more details.

 All the components of the plugin supports the following encodings: